TensorSocket: Shared Data Loading for Deep Learning Training

 \subsubsection{Sharing for Mixed Workloads.}

-Mixed workloads that train models at different speeds, for instance when model complexity differs significantly, can be difficult to optimize from a data loading perspective.
-For instance, prior proposals such as CoorDL \cite{mohan2021analyzing} are not able to compensate for training speed differences and thus can only be used efficiently when models are very similar, such as in hyper-parameter tuning tasks. \tensorsockets supports mixed workloads by allocating more hardware resources to heavier training processes than lighter processes.
+Mixed workloads that train models at different speeds, for instance when model complexity differs significantly, can be difficult to optimize from a data loading perspective. \tensorsockets supports mixed workloads by allocating more hardware resources to heavier training processes than lighter processes.
 We bound the models to be within a certain amount of batches from each other (as described in \Cref{sec:implementation:sync}).
 The result is that slower models are sped up and lighter models are slowed down so that all models traverse the epoch in the same amount of time.
 We evaluate this scenario in \Cref{sec:results:mixed}.